 Large schools of colourful reef fish are everywhere.
 Keep an eye of the deep blue for larger species like manta rays, sharks, wahoo and tuna.
 You should spot, and may be joined, by a passing pod of dolphin.
 One of our clients encountered a hammerhead on Curacao and a whale shark has also been seen.
 So, you never know.
 Just a few of the species you will see: large Barracuda, Blue Tang, French Angelfish, Frogfish, Jacks, Nudibranchs, Southern Stingrays, Seahorses, Hawksbill/Loggerhead/Green Turtles, Squirrelfish, spotted and green Morays, Octopus, Parrotfish, Peacock Flounders, Peppermint Goby, Eagle Rays, Reef/Nurse Sharks, Sergeant Majors, Tarpon, Groupers, Yellowtail Snappers, Porcupine fish, Damselfish, Chromis, Triggerfish, Soldier fish, Cornet fish, Creole wrasse, Puffer fish and Trumpet fish.
 Coral reefs “wake up” at night, Octopus, Squid, Crabs and a whole new cast of characters are busy around the reef.
 Bioluminescent organisms are a beautiful spectacle.
 The conditions here provide a wonderful opportunity to enjoy the magnificence of the coral reef at night.

 Curacao has a parallel fringing reef, very easy to navigate.
 The sandy shelf gently slopes to the reef and its excellent wall dives.
 The drop off is usually around 25 metres from shore – the length of a swimming pool – and very shallow, about 10 metres down.
 This small island has over 60 excellent dive sites, most within a few metres of the shore.
-Diving on Curacao is mainly from the shore ñ diving freedom at over 40 shore entry sites all of which are excellent snorkelling sites too.
-To make the most of that diving freedom our dive holiday itineraries include unlimited air.
-Yes – as much as you want.
+Diving on Curacao is mainly from the shore, over 40 shore entry sites, all of which are excellent snorkelling sites too.
+To make the most of that diving freedom our dive holiday itineraries include unlimited air – as much as you want.
 We also recommend hiring a vehicle, which we can arrange as part of your itinerary.
 You can often park within a few metres of the ocean, sit on the tailgate to get kitted up and walk into the ocean.
 It is as easy as that!
 With a huge number of shore diving sites to choose from, our “unlimited air” package and a vehicle you can dive when and where you like, 24/7, for as long as it is safe do so.

-The south west side coast, where most diving takes place, has virtually no currents, 38 miles of beautiful bays with superb beaches, all excellent shore diving and snorkelling sites.
+The south west coast, where most diving takes place, has virtually no currents, 38 miles of beautiful bays with superb beaches, all excellent shore diving and snorkelling sites.
 Each site is clearly marked.
 Most of the accommodation we offer is along this coast.
 Curacao is only 38 miles by around 8 miles across.
-Wherever your accommodation is, you will always be close to a site and spoilt for choice.
+Wherever your accommodation is located, you will always be close to a site and spoilt for choice.
 Almost every resort has facilities for divers, lockers, rinse tanks, refill stations, etc.

 Photographers love the variety of features and marine life.
 The shallow water allows lots of natural light and the absence of serious currents makes the process a lot easier.
 There are many photographic specialists on island and some run photographic courses.